rckymntn/delver/README.md

 4. I recommend using the `npm run watchlive` command and editing some of the attributes in one of the `Actor` classes (`Player`, `Goblin`, etc.)

 ## Download and play

+Just a reminder that you can play Delver live [here](https://rckymntn.github.io/delver/), but if you'd prefer to play locally...

 1. Clone just the `dist` subdirectory
 2. Open `index.html` in your choice of web browser